 safetybulletin

 Professional drivers, it’s time to put your health first.
 While it’s not always easy to eat right, exercise and sleep well on the road, you can improve your well-being by taking a few simple steps.
-If you’re ready to keep fit, lose a couple of pounds and stay mentally strong, put these seven top truck driver wellness tips into motion now.
+If you’re ready to keep fit and embrace health, put these seven top truck driver wellness tips into motion now.

 1. Stretch and move